ycpcs/cs320-spring2024/index.md

 <!-- Commenting out News until it's needed - and the dates will change, anyway

 * **Apr 22** - [Team Project Final Presentation and Demonstration](assign/assign08.html) is schedule for each section's final exam period.
-These will be 20-25 minute formal presentations.
+These will be 30-40 minute formal presentations.
 See [Assignment 8](assign/assign08.html) for the details and guidelines.
-	- **8:00 section (101) - 8:00a to 10:00a on Monday, 5-9-22**
+	- **10:00a section (101) - 10:15a to 12:15p on Monday, 5-6-24**
-	- **11:00 section (102) - 10:15a to 12:15p on Wednesday, 5-11-22**
+	- ** 1:00p section (102) - 12:45p to 2:45p on Wednesday, 5-8-24**
-	- **2:00 section (103) - 3:00p to 5:00p on Monday, 5-9-22**.

 * **Apr 22** - [Assignment 10](assign/assign10.html) is an individual reflection on the team project.
 [Assignment 11](assign/assign11.html) is a self/peer evaluation for the team project.
-They are both INDIVIDUAL assignments and are are both **due by 7:00am, Sunday, 5-8-22 in PDF form in Marmoset**.
+They are both INDIVIDUAL assignments and are are both **due by noon, Sunday, 5-5-24 in PDF form in Marmoset**.

 * **Apr 22** - [Assignment 8](assign/assign08.html) describes the final deliverables for the team project.
 There are several - please read the assignment carefully.

-* **Apr 13** - [Team Project Milestone 3: 75% Working System, w/SQL DB](assign/assign03.html) is **due Monday, 4-25-22**.
-This will be a FORMAL 8-10 minute (max) team presentation/demonstration of your team's progress since milestone 2.
-SQL database functionality **IS REQUIRED** for this milestone.
-A large majority of your classes, methods, test cases, and web page navigation should be implemented by milestone 3, as well.

-* **Apr 13** - [Assignment 9](assign/assign09.html) describes the deliverables for the individual project.
-The due date for you individual project report has been moved to **Friday, 4-22-22, by 7:00am**.

-* **Apr 13** - [Individual Project Milestone 3](assign/assign04.html) is due **Wednesday, 4-20-22**.
-This will be your final informal (at your desk) 2-4 minute (max) in-class demonstration of your individual project.

-* **Apr 3** - Posted an extensive example project on the [Resources page](./resources) that incorporates the Web Applications lab solution (Lab02) with the ORM Lab solution (Lab06).
-It provides a web application front-end to the ORM queries, as well as demonstrates the use of login session information, and incorporation of a SQL database persistence layer with a many-to-many relationship.
-We will review this in more depth in class on **Wednesday, 4-6-22**.
+The team project final report is **due by Noon, Saturday, 5-4-24 in PDF form in Marmoset**.
+Please have only one team member submit the report.

-* **Mar 30** - The **midterm exam** will be a take-at-home exam that I will hand out in class on **Wednesday, 4-6-22**.
-You will turn it back in to me at the beginning of your class period on **Friday, 4-8-22**.
+* **Apr 7** - The **midterm exam** will be a take-at-home exam that I will hand out in class on **Wednesday, 4-24-24**.
+You will turn it back in to me at the beginning of your class period on **Friday, 4-26-24**.
 There is NO Programming portion, it is all written.
 You will also need to create a UML diagram (either using a drawing package, or a NEATLY hand-drawn diagram).
 The exam will be open notes and you can use any resource on the CS320 website, as well as your assignment and lab solutions.
 The exam is 120 points, and was originally designed to be an in-class 50-minute exam, with a built-in curve of 20 points.
 Since this is now a take home exam, there is no practice exam posted, nor will there be a review for the exam.
 Taking the exam at home IS the review.   **YOU MUST DO YOUR OWN WORK - YOU ARE NOT ALLOWED TO CONSULT WITH ANYONE ELSE, OR USE ANY RESOURCES THAT ARE NOT LISTED ON THE RESOURCES PAGE OF THE CS320 WEBSITE.
 I AM TRUSTING YOU TO WORK ON YOUR HONOR - PLEASE DO NOT BETRAY THAT TRUST.**

+* **Apr 7** - [Team Project Milestone 3: 75% Working System, w/SQL DB](assign/assign03.html) is **due Monday, 4-22-24**.
+This will be a FORMAL 12-14 minute (max) team presentation/demonstration of your team's progress since milestone 2.
+SQL database functionality **IS REQUIRED** for this milestone.
+A large majority of your classes, methods, test cases, and web page navigation should be implemented by milestone 3, as well.

+* **Apr 7** - Posted an extensive example project on the [Resources page](./resources) that incorporates the Web Applications lab solution (Lab02) with the ORM Lab solution (Lab06).
+It provides a web application front-end to the ORM queries, as well as demonstrates the use of login session information, and incorporation of a SQL database persistence layer with a many-to-many relationship.
+We will review this in more depth in class on **Wednesday, 4-10-24**.

 -->

+* **Mar 27** - [Assignment 9](assign/assign09.html) describes the deliverables for the individual project.
+Your individual project report is due **Wednesday, 4-10-24, by 10:00am**.

+* **Mar 27** - [Individual Project Milestone 3](assign/assign04.html) is due **Monday, 4-8-24**.
+This will be your final informal (at your desk) 2-4 minute (max) in-class demonstration of your final individual project.

 * **Mar 27** - [Lab06: ORM](labs/lab06.html) due date has been modified.
 Passing submissions received by **Noon, Tuesday, 4-2-24 will receive 50% extra credit**.
 Passing submissions received by **Noon, Thursday, 4-4-24 will receive 25% extra credit**.
-Passing submissions received by **Noon, Saturday, 4-6-24 will receive full credit**.
+Passing submissions received by **Noon, Sunday, 4-7-24 will receive full credit**.
 You **ARE** allowed to work with your team members on Lab06 - **BUT the submitted solution and code must be YOUR OWN.**

 * **Mar 26** - A solution to [Lab05: JDBC](labs/lab05.html) has been posted to the [Resources page](./resources), so that you can have a common code base to work from for [Lab06: ORM](labs/lab06.html).
 No submissions for Lab05 will be accepted for credit now that the Lab05 solution has been posted.